 It is important that the work that you submit for assessment is all your own.
 Copying large chunks of information from the internet or a friend is cheating.
+It is called plagiarism.
 If your teacher believes that the work is not yours you will be asked to produce your draft work and will have to discuss the work with your teacher.
+Your work may also be checked using plagiarism software.
 You may be required to include a Bibliography with your work which lists the sources that you have used in your assessment.
 If the teacher is still not sure that the work was done completely by you, you may have to discuss the matter with the HOF.